 Single Block Wines

-Named after Slapjack Creek, a water source that begins in the ranges above the vineyard and is now a dry creek right near Slapjack Block, the soils on Slapjack are dense with glacial schist with some clay to quite significant depths.
-Slapjack Block contains the very first planted vines in Bannockburn, with the soils, vine age and a mix of clones on the Block making this Pinot Noir truly unique.
-With vivacious wild berry flavors, bewitching spice aromas, and a finessed, silky finish, the old vines married with Slapjack soil creates a heady, opulent, powerful wine.
+Named after Slapjack Creek, a water source that began in the ranges above the vineyard and once ran alongside Slapjack Block, the soils on Slapjack are dense with glacial schist with some clay to quite significant depths.
+Slapjack Block contains the very first planted vines in Bannockburn, with the soils, vine age and a mix of clones on the block making this Pinot Noir truly unique.
+With vivacious wild berry flavors, bewitching spice aromas, and a finessed, silky finish, the old vines marry with Slapjack soil to create an opulent, powerful wine.

-Named after the august ratbag on the label, Jackson Barry, ranged the area telling yarns and seeking fame and fortune.
+Named after the august ratbag on the label, Jackson Barry ranged the area telling yarns and seeking fame and fortune.
 The hallmarks of Jackson’s Block are perfume, elegance, and balance.
 The perfume is that of violets and the wild thyme of the estate.
-The flavors are tasty red berries, and the length and balance are made complete by elegant, silky tannins.
-For a detailed tasting note, click on the below link:
+The flavors are red berries and the length and balance are made complete by elegant, silky tannins.